yamenj14/context-fluent/README.md

 * Controllers in all contexts are extended by the parent controller and can have their own endpoints.

 ##### Thoughts on the application_country:
-We have two options to create a context:
 Parameterizing the build job on circleci so we can pass the argument as follows:
   ```
    -Dspring-boot.run.arguments=--application_country=es